hemanth-ramesh/Vaisiri-Voice-Assistant/README.md

 - Add command-specific actions (open apps, control system, etc.)
 - Add multi-language support
 - Package as an executable for easy installation

-## License

-Add your chosen license here (e.g., MIT, Apache-2.0).

-***

-You can copy this into `README.md` and then tweak technology names, paths, and commands to exactly match your project.